Stop Living Paycheck to Paycheck

 "People who live paycheck to paycheck have to take a hard look at what they're spending money on," says Kathleen Campbell, president of Campbell Financial Partners in Fort Myers, Florida.
 "It's like when you try to lose weight and you don't think you eat that much—until you start counting calories.
 It comes down to trimming what you spend and maximizing where your money is going."

 Start by tracking your spending on a daily basis—down to how much you paid for a cup of coffee.
+Every penny counts when saving.
 Campbell suggests using a notepad, personal finance software such as Quicken or a free budgeting tool like Quicken Online, to record everything on which you spend money.
 The list needs to be more detailed than just "groceries, $400; gasoline, $200."
 Write down exactly what you bought and how much it cost.

 Don't stop with the obvious expenses such as utilities, gasoline, food and recreation, though.
 Look at how much you're spending (perhaps unnecessarily) to maintain bank or investment accounts, or pay down debt.
 High fees on checking, savings and retirement accounts can eat away at your earnings.
 And high interest rates on credit cards and loans can force you to pay more than you have to over time.